guillaume-guerdoux/tournee_infirmiers/README.md

 The optimization problem will be tackled later on (cf Timeline) and is not addressed yet.

+### Database part

+In order to test our project, fill in the database with our fixtures by running `python3 manage.py loaddata initial_data`

 ## Timeline

 The project will be carried out in Agile methodology.
 Here is a summary of the progress so far.